rm511130/Tanzu-Workshop-TKGI/README.md

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------
-### LAB-4: Connecting to PKS API and Resizing a Kubernetes Cluster
+### LAB-4: Connecting to TKG-i API and Resizing a Kubernetes Cluster

 - The creation of a Kubernetes Cluster takes some time, so we created a Kubernetes Cluster for you in preparation for this workshop.
 The command used was: